-You’re not imagining things if it seems more kids these days are suffering from eczema, asthma and hay fever.
+You’re not imagining things if it seems more kids are suffering from eczema, asthma, and hay fever these days.

 Below I’ll explore the three most common of these diseases and offer parents and carers tips for treating affected kids.*

-The most common form of eczema is atopic dermatitis.
-It presents as dry, itchy and irritated skin.
+The most common form of eczema is atopic dermatitis, which presents as dry, itchy, and irritated skin.

-In small children, it typically starts on the face, elbows and knees.
-Older kids might get eczema in the folds of their elbows, hands and knees, as well their scalp and behind their ears.
+It typically starts on the face, elbows and knees in small children.
+Older kids might get eczema in the folds of their elbows, hands and knees, their scalp, and behind their ears.

 It can be pretty nasty stuff.
 Unfortunately, there’s no known cure.

 Some common factors that aggravate eczema include:

 - chemical irritations (chlorine, detergents and soaps – bubble baths are a definite no-no);